h4xor7/Shri/README.md

 # Shri

-Expense management application using Based on MVVM architecture using room
+Expense management application using MVVM architecture using room